The Marsden body composition scales range offer a number of measurements to provide a complete picture of body health, in even greater detail.

 How accurate are body composition scales?

 Marsden body composition scales are Class III Approved which means that legally they can be used in hospitals for monitoring, diagnosis and treatment.

 The NHS use DEXA scanners - a special type of X-ray specially designed to identify low bone mineral density.
 Because these machines carry out a full body scan, they are about as accurate as you can get for precisely measuring the composition of a body.
 Thus, DEXA scanners are seen as the ‘gold standard’ for body composition and the standard that Marsden judges body composition scales by.

 A BBC One Show test noted inaccuracies in bathroom scales of up to 30% - yet the Marsden MBF scales are within 3% of DEXA.
-The closest competitor tested by Marsden during development of the MBF-6000 and MBF-6010 was within 7% of DEXA.
+The closest competitor tested by Marsden during the development of the MBF-6000 and MBF-6010 was within 7% of DEXA.

 What do body composition scale readings mean?

-The most common readings on a body composition scales are BMI, Body Fat Percentage, Total Body Water, Basal Metabolic Rate, Fat Mass and Fat Free Mass.
+The most common readings on body composition scales are BMI, Body Fat Percentage, Total Body Water, Basal Metabolic Rate, Fat Mass and Fat Free Mass.
 At Marsden, our body composition range offers a total of 40 readings which we will cover in-depth in this guide.

 Total Body Weight